anam04/air-socio-eco/README.md

-# BreatheSafe: Pollution-Aware Mobility Dashboard
+# BreatheSafe: Pollution-Aware Mobility Dashboard (Version 1)

 BreatheSafe is a frontend prototype dashboard designed to show how pollution data can support healthier and more conscious everyday mobility decisions.
 The dashboard is built from the user’s point of view and focuses on how pollutant markers can be translated into simple warnings, mobility scores, and practical route choices.
+This dashboard was built in collaboration with Mrinalini Jindal and Mihika Grover, with the assistance of ChatGPT.

 ## Project Objective

 The objective of this prototype is to demonstrate how an air-pollution dashboard could look and feel before building a complete backend system.
-Instead of focusing on database architecture or real-time data pipelines, this version prioritizes the frontend experience, user interaction, and practical usefulness.
+Instead of focusing on database architecture, this version prioritizes the frontend experience, user interaction, and practical usefulness.

 The dashboard explores how individual pollutant markers can inform better mobility and more conscious everyday living from both a health and practical standpoint.

 ## Core Idea

 Air pollution is often presented as raw data, which may not be immediately useful for everyday users.
-BreatheSafe attempts to convert pollution-related information into clear, actionable insights.
+This dashboard essentially attempts to convert pollution-related information into clear, actionable insights.

 For example, instead of only showing pollutant values, the dashboard helps users understand: